MonsterXia/SquadRelated/README.md

 # SquadRelated
-Code that is relatied to Squad Game
+Code that is related to Squad Game

 If you are searching for tools to make layers in rotation randomly, dowanload randomRank and open it in Your IDE.